ant-media/LiveVideoBroadcaster/README.md

 ### Step 3: Play Live Stream On your Mobile Device

 Playing a live stream on your android is not a hard thing to accomplish if your media server supports, RTSP or HLS.
-Fortunately, Red5+ Media Server supports both of them however, if you want to have low latency in live stream, it would be better to use RTMP so that we have added RTMP play functionality to ExoPlayer, moreover this player is already integrated to our sample.
+Fortunately, Ant Media Server supports both of them however, if you want to have low latency in live stream, it would be better to use RTMP so that we have added RTMP play functionality to ExoPlayer, moreover this player is already integrated to our sample.
 You just need to run LiveVideoBroadcaster app on any other android device.

 When you run it, please click the Live Video player at this time.
 You should see a black screen like below.